 If your air compressor has a pressure switch with an external unloader valve, make sure you soap it thoroughly as well.

-If you find that your compressor pressure switch unloader valve is leaking air continuously, then you have located (at least one of) the leak on your air compressor.
+If you find that your compressor pressure switch unloader valve is leaking air continuously, then you have located at least one of the leaks on your air compressor.

 A pressure switch unloader valve that leaks continuously after the compressor has stopped indicates that the tank check valve has not closed completely, and compressed air is no longer trapped in the tank.